FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/apig_throttling_policy_associate.md

 # flexibleengine_apig_throttling_policy_associate

-Use this resource to bind the APIs to the throttling policy within Flexibleengine.
+Use this resource to bind the APIs to the throttling policy within FlexibleEngine.

 ## Example Usage